sesamiapp/devportal/docs/storefront-integration/custom-pages.md

 <script async src="https://cdn.sesami.co/shopify.js"></script>
 ```

-After these two steps, `sesami:loaded` event will be fired on window whenever Sesami button is loaded on the page, after Sesami button is loaded, change event can be listened to on the input fields that are created inside the wrapper element.
+After these two steps, `sesami:loaded` event will be fired on the window whenever the Sesami button is loaded on the page, after the Sesami button is loaded, the change event can be listened to on the input fields that are created inside the wrapper element.

-Depending on business logic, an order can be created with these properties right after change event, or after clicking an “Add to cart” button similar to normal Shopify flow.
+Depending on business logic, an order can be created with these properties right after the change event, or after clicking an “Add to cart” button similar to the normal Shopify flow.

 *Read more about [Sesami events](/docs/storefront-integration/anatomy-of-sesami-button#events)*